-Specific projects Dr. Bauserman has worked on include leading studies evaluating pre-conceptional and gestational etiologies of stunting of linear growth at birth and the use of prenatal ultrasound on maternal and neonatal morbidity and mortality.
-She is also leading a multi-national effort to evaluate the effects of malaria in early pregnancy.
-Dr. Bauserman has also pilot trials to investigate the role of parasitic infections and environmental enteropathy in growth stunting in infants in the DRC.
+Dr. Bauserman has worked on studies evaluating pre-conceptional and gestational etiologies of stunting of linear growth at birth and using prenatal ultrasound to reduce maternal and neonatal morbidity and mortality.
+She has led a multi-national effort to evaluate the effects of malaria in early pregnancy.
+Dr. Bauserman has also piloted novel techniques to determine the role of parasitic infections and environmental enteropathy in growth stunting in infants in the DRC.

-Dr. Bauserman’s collaborations include researcher partnerships within the UNC at the School of Medicine, Gillings School of Global Public Health, the Carolina Population Center, the UNC Water Institute, as well as organizations outside UNC, including RTI International and the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
-She also collaborates extensively with the Eunice Kennedy Shriver Global Network, a multi-center, multi-national research group that includes 7 U.S. research sites partnered with 7 international research sites including the DRC, Kenya, Zambia, India, Pakistan and Guatemala.
+Dr. Bauserman’s collaborations include research partnerships within UNC at the School of Medicine, the Gillings School of Global Public Health, the Carolina Population Center, and the UNC Water Institute.
+She has partnerships outside UNC, including RTI International, the World Health Organization and the Eunice Kennedy Shriver National Institute of Child Health and Human Development.

 |To learn more about how you can support the Children’s Research Institute, contact Keela Lyon, Senior Executive Director of Development, UNC Medicine, Children’s.
 Email or phone 919-843-2915.|